Alan Dershowitz: Israel and the Middle East

 In April 2009, Dershowitz took part in the Doha Debates at Georgetown University, where he spoke against the motion "this House believes it's time for the US to get tough on Israel" with Dore Gold, President of the Jerusalem Center for Public Affairs.
 Speakers for the motion were Avraham Burg, former chair of the Jewish Agency for Israel and former Speaker of the Knesset; and Michael Scheuer, former chief of the CIA Bin Laden Issue Station.
 Dershowitz's side lost the debate, with 63% of the audience voting for the motion.

 In 2006, Dershowitz argued for the prosecution of Iranian president Mahmoud Ahmedinejad for incitement to genocide based on his threat of "wiping Israel off the map".
 His 2015 book The Case Against the Iran Deal argues that the Supreme Leader of Iran, Ali Khamenei, had urged the Iranian military "to have two nuclear bombs ready to go off in January 2005 or you're not Muslims".
-On February 29, 2012, Dershowitz filed an amicus brief in support of delisting the People's Mujahedin of Iran (MEK) from the State Department list of foreign terrorist organizations.
+On February 29, 2012, Dershowitz filed an amicus brief in support of delisting the People's Mujahedin of Iran (MEK) from the US State Department list of Foreign Terrorist Organizations.

-Of civilian casualties, Dershowitz has said, "In the age of terrorism, when militants don't wear uniforms, don't belong to regular armies, and easily blend into civilian populations," civilian casualties should be reexamined in terms of a "continuum of civilianality."
+Of civilian casualties, Dershowitz has said, "In the age of terrorism, when militants don't wear uniforms, don't belong to regular armies, and easily blend into civilian populations", civilian casualties should be reexamined in terms of a "continuum of civilianality".
 In one example, he writes: "There is a vast difference—both moral and legal—between a 2-year-old who is killed by an enemy rocket and a 30-year-old civilian who has allowed his house to be used to store Katyusha rockets."

 After Hamas's 7 October attacks in Israel, Dershowitz praised the country's military response.
-He often writes essays about the war in his newsletter.
-Genocide researcher Omar Shahabudin McDoom cited one of Dershowitz's op-eds as an example of Gaza genocide denial.
+He often writes about the war in his newsletter.

+In a May 2025 interview with The Jewish Press, Dershowitz was criticized for statements he had made about Palestine and the Gaza genocide.
+He had said that "Palestinians have waived their right to resistance or a state" and that "Israeli military had to do a cost-benefit analysis [when attacking hospitals and killing civilians in hopes of killing Hamas]".